 Tesla is still working hard on it’s first mass market car, namely the Tesla Model 3.
 For a long time though, we have known that Tesla has also planned a Tesla Model Y. This will be a compact SUV, in other words, a smaller Model X.

-The Model Y will be to the Model X, what the Model 3 is to the Model S. With the image above, a teaser that Tesla gave us in 2017, we know it will be a mix of the Model 3 and the Model X. But, what can we expect from this car?
+The Model Y will be to the Model X, what the Model 3 is to the Model S. With the teaser that Tesla gave us in 2017, we know it will be a mix of the Model 3 and the Model X. But based on what Elon has said lately, it will me more Model 3 and less Model X – still, what can we expect from this car?

 When will the Model Y be released?

 Elon Musk recently tweeted that Tesla could unveil Model Y anytime from late this year to mid next year, and currently figures March 15 is about right.
 Production looks to in 2020.

 There has been speculation about production starting in 2019, but this has been denied by Elon Musk himself.
 2020 is the year production will begin, is what he said during the 2018 Q1 conference call.
 Just like with the Model 3, the initial phase will likely be limited to fully loaded orders.

 Will the Model Y have falcon wing doors?

 Confirmed: No, Elon says it will have normal doors

 The reason why they are skipping this is obvious, it’s all about keeping the Model Y as similar to the Model 3 as possible.
 The falcon wing doors would have required many changes, this keeps things much simpler.
 Reusing parts, and about avoiding production complexities is what is important here to get the car to market fast and have a decent ramp up in production.